 The menu is simple but robust, evidently British with a twist.

 Interest was piqued as soon as you taste the ‘Bread & Burnt Onion butter’ (£3).
-It’s a lightly toasted sour dough with a fluffy white whipped butter and what appears to be gun powder hued with a sweet onion flavour.
+It’s a lightly wood charred sour dough with a fluffy white whipped butter and what appears to be gun powder, hued with a sweet onion flavour.
 Quite unique and not like anything I’ve had before.
 Bring on the onion ash!

 Cwm Farm Pork & Laverbread Salami (£6) – This was a beautiful snack influenced by the Welsh delicacy.

-Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, roe beautifully piped.
+Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, roe was beautifully piped too.

-Burrata Beetroot and Gooseberries (£10) – Burrata super creamy and lifted by the sweet earthy beets and sharpness of the what appears to be a red gooseberry compote.
+Burrata Beetroot and Gooseberries (£10) – Burrata was super creamy and was lifted by the sweet earthy beets, the sharpness comes from what appears to be a red gooseberry compote.
 All tasted wonderful, here are the front and rear views of the dish:

 Lamb Cutlets, Anchovy, Mint & Parsley (£12).
-This was the best starter (albeit a 2nd one!)
-I tasted, every bite was juicy, succulent and the boys combined the holy trinity of ingredients that enhanced the lamb.
+This was the best starter I tasted, every bite was juicy, succulent and the boys combined the holy trinity of seasonings that enhanced the lamb.
 You know something is very good when your mouth waters when writing about it!